olmsteadproperties/FrontEndTesting/README.md

 ## Getting started

-- Recommended `node js 16+` and `npm 6+`
+- Recommended `node js 18+` and `npm 10+`
 - Install dependencies: `npm install` or `yarn install`
-- Start the server: `npm run cypress:open`
+- Start the server: `npm run cypress:open` or `yarn cypress:open`
-- Add the .env file manually.
+- Add the `.env` file manually.
 This file contains sentive credentials and needs to be obtained securly.
 It should contain the following values:

 ```
 GOOGLE_EMAIL = 'xxxxxx...'